-We are committed to supporting residents experiencing anti-social behaviour (ASB).
+We are committed to supporting and demonstrating empathy towards residents experiencing anti-social behaviour (ASB).
 This policy sets out how we aim to tackle ASB in a responsive and proportionate manner.
 This policy also sets out a clear definition of ASB and outlines what measures we take to: